thomas-boom/ConvertBot/README.md

 2. Open `ConvertBot.xcodeproj` in Xcode.
 3. Build and run the app on your Mac.

+# OR

+Download the v1.0 version .app from the Releases page.

 ## Usage

 1. Click **Choose Media…** to select a video or audio file.